-- Times New Roman, 12 pt, single spaced. - Major Headings should be set to Times New Roman font (14 pt) using Title Case and Bold. - Minor headings should be set to Times New Roman font (14 pt) using Sentence case and bold. - Only use "double quotation marks" for "actual quotes from other texts"; use 'single quotes' to 'highlight' expressions.
+- Times New Roman, 12 pt, single spaced. - Major Headings should be set to Times New Roman font (14 pt) using Title Case and Bold. - Minor headings should be set to Times New Roman font (14 pt) using Sentence case and bold. - Only use "double quotation marks" for "actual quotes from other texts"; use 'single quotes' to 'highlight' expressions; italicise words in languages other than English.